 4. Pass the Uniform CPA Examination.

-Once approved for the Uniform CPA Exam and upon submitting the required fees, candidates will receive a Notice to Schedule to schedule and test for the Uniform CPA Exam through the National Association of State Boards of Accountancy (NASBA), who administers it.
+Once approved for the Uniform CPA Exam and upon submitting the required fees, candidates will receive a Notice to Schedule to schedule and take the Uniform CPA Exam through the National Association of State Boards of Accountancy (NASBA), who administers it.
 This exam is a requirement for licensure in all 50 states.
 All four parts of the exam must be passed within an 18-month rolling period with a grade of at least 75 in each section in order to receive credit for passing the exam.

 5. Accumulate the required hours of experience.

 At least one year (1,800 hours) of experience in accounting is required to qualify for a CPA license in Oklahoma.
 Candidates can begin accumulating experience once they have met the educational requirements for licensure.
-The experience must include the provision of services and/or advice involving skills in accounting, attest, compilation, management advisory, financial advisory, tax, or consulting.
+The experience must include the provision of services and/or advice involving skills in accounting, attest, compilation, management advisory, financial advisory, tax, and/or consulting.
 Work experience in government, industry, academia or public practice are all eligible to be counted towards the licensure requirements.
 All experience claimed for the purposes of this requirement must be verified by a licensed CPA.

 6. Complete the AICPA ethics course and exam.

-The Oklahoma Board of Accountancy requires that candidates for licensure complete the AICPA Professional Ethics course, which is a self-study course.
+The Board also requires that candidates for CPA licensure complete the AICPA Professional Ethics course and exam, which is available as a self-study course online.
 Candidates can order the course materials through the AICPA website.

 7. Apply for a license.

-Once candidates receive notification of a passing score on the Uniform CPA Exam from the Oklahoma Accountancy Board, the final step is to apply for a license.
-Qualified candidates will receive further instructions and an application form from the Oklahoma Accountancy Board.
+Once candidates receive notification of a passing score on the Uniform CPA Exam from the Board and meet all other requirements, the final step is to apply for a license.
 The application must be accompanied by an Experience Verification Form signed by the candidate’s supervisor(s) or another licensed individual in a position to verify qualifying work experience.
 Applicants are also required to submit a national criminal reference check and proof of 40 hours of continuing professional education (CPE) completed within the previous 365 days.

 Oklahoma Accountant Salary and Job Outlook